apmlabs/ace-box/user-skel/ansible/roles/demo-ar-workflows-gitlab/files/docs/03_auto_remediation/README.md

 After the remediation ran, Dynatrace will detect the improvement in service performance and close the issue.
 The issue close event will  run the remediation workflow a second time.
 This time, instead of triggering the remediation action, the previouly created Gitlab issue will be updated and closed.

-This marks the end of th eauto remediatino flow.
+This marks the end of the auto remediation flow.